UpCloudLtd/sample-uks-web-app-demo/README.md

 prometheus-operator     ClusterIP   None             <none>        8443/TCP                     47m
 ```
 #### WordPress example
-Nest application is [WordPress](https://github.com/WordPress/WordPress) and to start you need to
+Next application is [WordPress](https://github.com/WordPress/WordPress) and to start you need to
 create kubernetes secret for storing MySQL credentials.
-These will be used by WordPress website we deploy.
+These will be used by WordPress we deploy.
 You can do this by running the following command as Terraform has already stored credentials in separate files.
 ```
 kubectl create secret generic mysql \